DINetworks/DI-U2U-Contracts/docs/resources/faq.md

 ### Is there a token distribution/airdrop?

-IU2U tokens are only created through XFI deposits - there is no pre-mining, ICO, or traditional token distribution.
+IU2U tokens are only created through U2U deposits - there is no pre-mining, ICO, or traditional token distribution.
 Tokens are earned by:

-- Providing liquidity to XFI/IU2U pools
+- Providing liquidity to U2U/IU2U pools
 - Participating in governance (future)
 - Using the protocol (potential rewards)
 - Contributing to development